 Where do lions live?

-Lions can be found in savannas, grasslands, dense bush, and woodlands.
+They can be found in savannas, plains, grasslands, dense bush, and woodlands.

-Tags: Benin, Botswana, Burkina Faso, Cameroon, DRC, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, Kazungula, Kilimanjaro, Limpopo, Maasai Steppe, Samburu, Zambezi, East Africa, Southern Africa, West/Central Africa
+Tags: Lion, Benin, Botswana, Burkina Faso, Cameroon, DRC, Kenya, Mozambique, Namibia, Niger, South Africa, South Sudan, Tanzania, Uganda, Zambia, Zimbabwe, Kazungula, Kilimanjaro, Limpopo, Maasai Steppe, Samburu, Zambezi, East Africa, Southern Africa

 View Africa | Habitat

-Lions are the second largest living cats after tigers.
-Male lions are unique among the cat species for their thick mane of brown or black hair encircling their head and neck.
-Both male and female lions roar—a sound heard as far as 8 kilometers away.
+They are the second largest living cats after tigers.
+Malez are unique among the cat species for their thick mane of brown or black hair encircling their head and neck.
+The mane darkens with age, and the thicker and darker a mane is the healthier the lion.
+Both males and females roar—a sound heard as far as 8 kilometers away.

-Cooperative hunting enables lions to take down prey as large as buffalo, rhinos, hippos, and giraffes.
-However, scavenged food provides more than 50% of their diets—lions will often take over kills made by other carnivores.
-Females do 85 to 90% of the hunting, usually by setting up an ambush for their prey.
-The kill is not shared equally within a pride, and at times of prey scarcity, high-mortality rates of juveniles occur, as hungry females may not even share with their offspring.
+Antelope, zebra, and wildebeests are common prey for this big cat.
+However, scavenged food provides more than 50 percent of their diets—lions will often take over kills made by other carnivores—and cooperative hunting enables them to take down prey as large as buffaloes, rhinos, hippos, and giraffes.
+The lioness does 85 to 90 percent of the hunting, usually by setting up an ambush for its prey.
+The kill is not shared equally within a pride, and at times of prey scarcity, high juvenile mortality rates occur, as hungry females may not even share with their offspring.

 They are the most social cats.